-Chyawanprash has a number of healing properties, including the ability to boost the immune system and soothe cold and influenza symptoms, like coughing and sore throats.
+Chyawanprash has a number of healing properties, including the ability to build ojas (vitality) and boost the immune system and soothe cold and influenza symptoms, like coughing and sore throats.
 This versatile polyherbal jam even stands up to Western medicine.
 Here are some of the key reasons why.

 Rich in Nutrients